cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/middleware/PaymentManager.md

 Resolves a single payment challenge, paying the winner.

-_If challenger is proven correct, then they are refunded their own collateral plus the collateral put up by the operator.
+_If challenger is proven correct, then they are refunded their own challengeAmount plus the challengeAmount put up by the operator.
-If operator is proven correct, then the challenger's collateral is transferred to them, since the operator still hasn't been proven right, and thus their collateral is still required in case they are challenged again._
+If operator is proven correct, then the challenger's challengeAmount is transferred to them, since the operator still hasn't been proven right, and thus their challengeAmount is still required in case they are challenged again._

 #### Parameters